grzegorz-wolszczak/kafka-message-tool/README.md

  - Thanks to [RichtextFX](https://github.com/TomasMikula/RichTextFX) for providing cool CodeArea gui component
  - Message syntax highlighting patterns for JSON were taken from [JFXParser](https://github.com/notnotme/JFXParser)
  - Thanks to [this page](http://respostas.guj.com.br/47439-habilitar-copypaste-tableview-funcionando-duvida-editar-funcionalidade) for copy TableView cell content code
+ - Thanks to [controlfx](http://fxexperience.com/controlsfx/) for textfield with autocomplection and other cool controls